mike4192/spotMicro/README.md

 * `roslaunch spot_micro_motion_cmd spot_micro_motion_cmd.launch`: Launches the compiled spot micro motion cmd binary.
 It first sends a servo configuration message to the i2cpwm board node, then starts a state machine and enters idle mode
 * `rosrun spot_micro_keyboard_command spotMicroKeyboardMove.py` : Runs the keyboard control node for issuing keyboard commands to the spot micro robot
 * (OPTIONAL) `rosrun lcd_monitor sm_lcd_node.py`: Runs the lcd monitor node to display some basic state and command data on the lcd panel.
 Must be run on the raspberry pi
 * (OPTIONAL) `rosrun spot_micro_plot spotMicroPlot.py`: Runs a real time plotting node that shows the wireframe state of the robot.
 Must be run on a PC that can see the raspberry pi as a ROS master node, as it displays a figure the screen.
-Requires updated matplot lib python library.
+Requires updated matplot lib python library (matplotlib==2.2.5) and updated numpy library (numpy==1.16.6).

 #### Control instructions: